 - Can you accommodate special needs?
 For example, would a walker be able to take an unsocialized dog alone at first and gradually introduce them to a pack?

 - How long are walks?
 Ask about the duration of the actual walk, not including driving time.

-Ask About Training Background
+Ask About Their Dog Training Background

-Your dog walker should be someone who has professional experience working with dogs, not just someone who loves animals and wants to make some extra cash.
+In many cases, your dog walker should be someone who has professional experience working with dogs, not just someone who loves animals and wants to make some extra cash.
 Here are some things to ask about their background:

 - How long have you been walking dogs?

 - What are your training methods?
 You want to hire someone who uses techniques that you agree with.